DanielJohnBenton/Kingplayer/README.md

 ### :bar_chart: Average
 ![Average per player count](graphs/per_player_count_average.png)

-# :hearts: Genetic algorithm - evolve a deck for longer and shorter games
+# :hearts: Evolve a deck for longer and shorter games

 ## Evolving the deck
 Evolving a deck of cards with a genetic algorithm is quite awkward, as there are a couple constraints: